xpcoffee/xpcoffee.github.io/_posts/2019-06-01-serverless-site-with-cdn-auth.md

 ---
 layout: post
-title:  'Serverless website with CDN Auth'
+title: "Serverless website with CDN Auth"
 summary: An architectural pattern for a serverless website that performs authentication and authorization in front of the CDN.
-tags: [serverless,pattern,architecture,authentication,authorization,cloud services,distributed systems]
+tags: [pattern, system architecture]
 permalink: serverless-website-with-cdn-auth
 ---